ShindouMihou/Dotenv/README.md

 ## :tada: Dotenv
-A simple, dependency-free dotenv serializator and deserializator for Java that is able to use reflection to fill in variables for you.
+A simple, dependency-free dotenv serialization and deserialization for Java that is able to use reflection to fill in variables for you.

 ## :package: What makes this different from the other Dotenv library?